How can restaurants help bring back family time at meal times?

 What can be done?

 Whatever we do, or however we address the potential issue, technology is not going to go away, nor should it, but the way we interact with each other and it can change.
 When you go out to dinner the majority of restaurants will have a kids pack, for example.
-Through the use of software such as augmented reality or digital technology these packs can be transformed into interactive pieces, but pieces that need to involve the whole family not just the children.
+Through the use of software such as augmented reality or digital technology, these packs can be transformed into interactive pieces, but pieces that need to involve the whole family not just the children.

 The use of Augmented Reality doesn't need to stop at kids packs, it can also be utilised to provide nutritional information about dishes, deliver competitions and even directions to your customers nearest restaurant, the options are endless.

-We are keen to work with restaurants to help them bring back family time, whilst adding value to the whole families experience of eating out.
+We are keen to work with restaurants to help them bring back family time, whilst adding value to the whole family experience of eating out.
 And who knows, adding in these simple, but effective changes, could make people think more about how they interact with not only their family but also each other, and bring about more human interaction again.